hexpresso/WU-2015/nuit-du-hack-ctf-quals-2015/crypto/game-of-life/README.md

 ```

 Well, this function do :
-* initialize the variable « key » with the first argument
+1. initialize the variable « key » with the first argument
-* open the file given in the second argument
+- open the file given in the second argument
-* create a grid
+- create a grid
-* for each line, generate a bitstream with the grid and the key
+- for each line, generate a bitstream with the grid and the key
-* encrypt the line using XOR and the bitstream
+- encrypt the line using XOR and the bitstream
-* print the encrypted file
+- print the encrypted file

 So, the main point is about the XOR encryption.
 Firstly, XOR is reversible and it’s not a good encryption even if the key has the same length of the plain.
-To clarify

-    (I had some echoes of people do not agree with my statements.
+> To claryfi : I had some echoes of people do not agree with my statements.
 To clarify the situation, and angry people who said that I need the review the basic [maybe true], XOR is NOT SECURE except in special circumstances, like OTP + size(key) >= size(plaintext).
-Without this, XOR is NOT SECURE, particularly when it used in a CTF hahaha (often repeated small key) … But, the discussion is open and I’m not mean, instead of thrashing me on IRC on channel where I’m not present … :p )
+Without this, XOR is NOT SECURE, particularly when it used in a CTF hahaha (often repeated small key) … But, the discussion is open and I’m not mean, instead of thrashing me on IRC on channel where I’m not present … :p

 Secondly, the bitstream is init by the genBistream function, let’s have a look :